superhu4/bibledelight/content/plans/untraditional.md

 - Exposure to valuable resources
 - Easy to use with someone else
-- Support joy in God's word
+- Supports joy in God's word
 - Allows lingering in certain places
 - Keeps the biblical text saturating life